CodeReviewDAO/dxd_codereview/Reviews/372 - Riak v3.x Packaging Enhancement Project/Milestones 1-4/README.md

 Requirement | Finding
 ------------ | -------------
 Project builds without errors | PASS
-Documentation provides sufficient installation/execution instructions | FAIL Project functionality meets/exceeds acceptance criteria and operates without error | PASS
+Documentation provides sufficient installation/execution instructions | PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS

 # Unit / Automated Testing

-No unit tests or explanations about manual testing is available.
+Note that, since OP does not have permission to modify the main repo, they are not able to push their tests to it.
+The decision on this is on DEVxDAO on their terms, while it fails the requirements expected by CRDAO.
+No unit tests or explanations about manual testing is available in the pull request provided.

 Requirement | Finding
 ------------ | -------------